Estimate Time4 min

 • Save at least 15% of your pretax income for retirement—that includes any match you may get from your employer.

 • Save 5% of take-home pay for emergencies.
-Aim to accumulate at least enough to cover 3 to 6 months' worth of expenses.
+Aim to accumulate at least enough to cover 3 to 6 months' worth of essential expenses.
 Then keep saving 5% of take-home pay for unexpected expenses.

 After you've met your essential expenses and saved for retirement and emergencies, you can put some of the leftover money into your vacation fund.